MoustAhmed/PythonStockPrediction/README.md

 Stock Price Prediction and Analysis, Feel free to adjust it based on your preferences!

-This Python script predicts the next day's closing stock price using historical data.
+This Python script predicts the next day's closing stock price using historical data imported from yahoo finance.
 It allows users to input their preferred stock symbol, visualizes key indicators, makes a prediction using linear regression and assesses prediction accuracy.

 # Metrics